Gov. Wolf Announces $5 Million to Support 41 House Access, Building Restoration, and Facade Projects

 The Keystone Communities program is designed to encourage the creation of partnerships between public and private sector that jointly support local initiatives such as the growth and stability of neighborhoods and communities; social and economic diversity; and a strong and secure quality of life.
 The program allows communities to tailor assistance to meet the needs of specific revitalization efforts.

-For more information about the Wolf Administration’s commitment to community development and revitalization, visit the Department of Community and Economic Development (DCED) website or follow us on Twitter, LinkedIn, Facebook, and YouTube.
+For more information about the Wolf Administration’s commitment to community development and revitalization, visit the DCED website, and be sure to stay up-to-date with all of our agency news on Facebook, Twitter, and LinkedIn.